Updated: 5 days ago

 Do the first 2 paragraphs sound familiar?

 Many of my students have had similar experiences.
 I often get asked which lathe to go for if the budget is €500.
 My answer is none.
 I normally advise people to multiply their budget by 3 to get the machine they should be buying.
 A €500 or less lathe is normally a double bar bed non variable speed lathe and will end up annoying you after a while.
+I normally get blanks stares from students when I tell them how much they should spend or how much my machines cost me.
 If you like Woodturning, spend a bit more!